-BONUS RETURN is exploring how ecotechnologies can turn nutrients and carbon from environmental problems into circular solutions in the Baltic Sea Region.
+BONUS RETURN (May 2017 to October 2020) was exploring how ecotechnologies can turn nutrients and carbon from environmental problems into circular solutions in the Baltic Sea Region.

 The Baltic Sea is one of the planet’s most vulnerable ecosystems.
 It is surrounded by a huge drainage area four times as large as the sea itself, inhabited by 85 million people in a landscape dominated by intense agriculture and forestry which generates large amounts of nutrients.
 In the Baltic Sea, these nutrients cause eutrophication, harmful algae blooms, and eventually marine dead zones, but on land, they are essentially the foundation for food production.
 This means that valuable resources are not only going too waste; they are also killing our oceans.